martji/emberCore/ember-client/README.md

-# RMemcached Client
+# Ember Client
-Ember client, which is a jar package for developer to use Ember.
+Ember client is a jar package for developer to use Ember.

 ## Update log
+- 20161205, reformat codes;
-- 20161201, V3.0: decouple the code with ycsb;
+- 20161201, create V3.0 and decouple the code with ycsb;